kubecost/docs/README.md

     Retain data for years with various durable storage options.
 Provides record keeping on spend, allocation, and efficiency metrics with simple backup & restore functionality.
 *   **Access control with SSO/SAML**

     Finely manage read and/or admin access by individual users or user groups.
-[Learn more](install-and-configure/advanced-configuration/user-management/).
+Learn more about [configuring user management]](install-and-configure/advanced-configuration/user-management-saml/README.md).
 *   **High availability mode**

     Use multiple Kubecost replica pods with a Leader/Follower implementation to ensure one leader always exists across all replicas to run high availability mode.
 [Learn more](/install-and-configure/advanced-configuration/high-availability.md).